Want to know how to make a DIY FARMHOUSE LADDER for less than $6?? Get the ridiculously simple tutorial here!

 Good Thursday Morning Friends, I hope your week has been wonderful!

-Today I’m sharing this DIY Farmhouse Ladder the Mr and I made right before Christmas.
+Today I’m sharing this DIY Farmhouse Ladder my husband and I made back in 2017.

 Have you seen the prices on them?